Do You Know The NJ Expungement Rules?

 A person who has been convicted of a disorderly persons offense, or petty disorderly persons offense, may obtain an expungement 5 years after the conviction, the term of probation or the payment of the fine, whichever is latest.
 The time for certain youthful offenses is even less.

-Under normal circumstances, a person who has been convicted of an indictable offense must wait 10 years after he or she has completed a sentence of incarceration, parole, probation or payment of a fine – whichever occurs last.
-However, new legislation in 2010 created an Early Pathway Exception that allows a person to petition the court for an expungement five years after the relevant trigger date.
+Under normal circumstances, a person who has been convicted of an indictable offense must complete a 10 year waiting period after he or she has completed a sentence of incarceration, parole, probation or payment of a fine – whichever occurs last.
+However, new legislation in 2010 created an Early Pathway Exception that allows a person to petition the court for an expungement after the successful completion of a five-year waiting period.
 To be granted an early expungement, the court must find that the expungement is in the best interest of the public and that the offender’s character and conduct since the event warrant his or her offense being wiped away.

 These are difficult standards to meet and even more difficult to prove in court.
 This is why working with an experienced lawyer who has handled countless NJ expungements is the best possible strategy.

-Get Your Second Chance with Frank T. Luciano, P.C.
+Get Your Second Chance with Expungement Lawyer Frank T. Luciano, P.C.